alexharri/website/posts/icelandic-name-declension-trie.md

   ]}
 />

-Compressing the trie resulted in 6,319 non-leaf nodes were removed, which is __over 95%__.
+Compressing the trie resulted in 6,319 non-leaf nodes being removed, which is __over 95%__.

 The removal of non-leaf nodes means shorter paths from the root to the leaves of the trie.
 Here's a chart showing the traversal depth of lookups for the keys in the input data for the compressed and uncompressed tries: